 16. Rittenhouse Row and Square

 In the heart of downtown lies the lovely Rittenhouse Square, the toniest address in Philadelphia.
+It’s definitely one of the top attractions in Philadelphia.
 Built in 1683, the sepia toned square was one of the five original public green spaces William Penn planned for central Philadelphia.

 Address: 210 W Rittenhouse Square